 The story of ZARE

-With over 50 years of experience in the field of precision mechanics, since 2009 ZARE has token the path of industrial 3D printing and, in particular, to the demands of the most critical fields such as aerospace, motorsport and oil & gas.
+With over 50 years of experience in the field of precision mechanics, since 2009 ZARE has taken the path of industrial 3D printing and, in particular, to the demands of the most critical fields such as aerospace, motorsport and oil & gas.

 The deep knowledge of materials and the use of cutting-edge technologies have allowed the company to specialize in rapid prototyping and production of functional components thanks to post-process services, finishing and re-engineering essential for the realization of the perfect additive component.